EAN13 13 digit barcode & UPC 12 digit barcode

 In the case of a leading ‘0’ as with our barcodes, the 0 determines that all initial 6 digits will use the left odd parity.
-This means that the bars look the same as a UPC barcode would without the leading ‘0’ – As the UPC version also only uses the odd parity.
+This means that the bars look the same as a UPC barcode without the leading ‘0’ – As the UPC version also only uses the odd parity.

 How do these barcodes scan?

-Because the actual bars are the only part of the barcode that is scanned (i.e the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
+Because the actual bars are the only part of the barcode that is scanned (i.e. the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
 This is largely to do with what the scanner or software system is expecting to see.
 Often, this occurs when a barcode that is not linked on the system is scanned – The software has no point of reference for what format the barcode should be and assumes that it is UPC format.
-When the number is first added to the system in the 13 digit format and linked to the product in the system (this is generally how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately as an EAN-13 format barcode.
+When the number is first added to the system in the 13 digit format and linked to the system in the system (generally how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately EAN-13 format barcode.

 Very few stores have had issues with this in the past.
 And when issues occur, they are generally resolved easily.
-If you are going in the Musgraves in Ireland, they prefer that you fill out your barcode in it’s UPC format on their buyer form (without the leading ‘0’) and state that the format is UPC.
+If you are going to the Musgraves in Ireland, they prefer to fill out your barcode in its UPC format on their buyer form (without the leading ‘0’) and state that the format is UPC.
 If this is done, they have no problems using our barcodes.